data-contracts, data-quality, schema-management, data-governance, streaming-pipelines

 Compatibility Modes

 Contracts define how schemas can evolve.
-Confluent Schema Registry supports:
+Confluent Schema Registry supports multiple modes:

-• Backward compatibility: New schema can read old data (safe to add optional fields)
+• Backward compatibility: New schema can read old data (safe to add optional fields with defaults)

 • Forward compatibility: Old schema can read new data (safe to remove optional fields)

-• Full compatibility: Both directions work (most restrictive)
+• Full compatibility: Both backward and forward (most restrictive but safest)

 • None: No compatibility checks (dangerous for production)